mrbusche/backseatfan.com/_posts/2010-08-10-brian-cushing-blames-medical-condition-on-positive-substance-test.md

   </p>

   <p>
-    Bob McNair was this close to saying &#8220;He is as healthy as a horse&#8221;.
-A horse on steroids of course&#8230;  I don't think we can beleive any of this &#8220;medical research&#8221;.
-Sounds like they paid good money to get the results that they wanted to hear, and if it passes every athlete in professional sports will be diagnosed with this &#8220;rare disease&#8221;.
+    Bob McNair was this close to saying "He is as healthy as a horse".
+A horse on steroids of course?
+I don't think we can beleive any of this "medical research".
+Sounds like they paid good money to get the results that they wanted to hear, and if it passes every athlete in professional sports will be diagnosed with this "rare disease".
   </p>
 </div>